JonathanWilbur/mueller-report/volume1.md

 [^648]: Simes 3/8/18 302, at 27.
 [^649]: Simes 3/8/18 302, at 27.
 [^650]: Simes 3/8/18 302, at 27.
 [^651]: Simes 3/8/18 302, at 27.
 During this period of time, the campaign received a request for a high-level campaign official to meet with an officer at a Russian state-owned bank "to discuss an offer \[that officer\] claims to be carrying from president Putin to meet with" candidate Trump.
-NOSC00005653 (5/17/16 Email, Dearborn to Kushner (8:12 a.m.)). copying Manafort and Gates, Kushner responded, "Pass on this.
+NOSC00005653 (5/17/16 Email, Dearborn to Kushner (8:12 a.m.)).
+Copying Manafort and Gates, Kushner responded, "Pass on this.
 A lot of people come claiming to carry messages.
 Very few are able to verify.
 For now I think we decline such meetings.
 Most likely these people go back home and claim they have special access to gain importance for themselves.
 Be careful."
 NOSC00005653 (5/17/16 Email, Kushner to Dearborn).
 [^652]: Kushner 4/11/18 302, at 11-13.
 [^653]: Simes 3/8/18 302, at 29-30; Simes 3/27/18 302, at 6; Kushner 4/11/18 302, at 12; C00007269 (8/10/16 meeting invitation, Vargas to Simes et al.); DJTFP00023484 (8/11/16 Email, Hagan to Manafort (5:57:15 p.m.)).
 [^654]: C00007981-84 (8/9/16 Email, Simes to Kushner (6:09:21 p.m.)).
 The memorandum recommended "downplaying Russia as a U.S. foreign policy priority at this time" and suggested that "some tend to exaggerate Putin's flaws."
 The memorandum also recommended approaching general Russian- related questions in the framework of "how to work with Russia to advance important U.S. national interests" and that a Trump administration "not go abroad in search of monsters to destroy."
 The memorandum did not discuss sanctions but did address how to handle Ukraine-related questions, including questions about Russia's invasion and annexation of Crimea.